Want to prevent building problems? How you choose to organise and oversee your construction project will have a huge impact on its outcome.

 Mr and Mrs P had bought a bungalow in rural South Buckinghamshire as a renovation project.
 They were keen to prevent building problems and so had quite rightly decided they would invest in their architectural design and find someone to give them construction stage support.

 They started the process by finding and appointing a suitable architect.
 They met with a series of practices and in the end chose an architect who came with good reviews.
 He had some great ideas and drew up a set of plans with which the couple were very pleased.
-When they asked their architect to find them a build team he recommended a London-based contractor with whom he had worked before, and then agreed to stay on to oversee the construction works.
+When they asked their architect to find them a build team, he recommended a London-based contractor with whom he had worked before.
+He then agreed to stay on to oversee the construction works as their Contract Administrator.

 All was going well until the architect kept failing to carry out the planned site visits.
-This situation continued for several months as it transpired that the architect was experiencing some personal issues, which ultimately resulted in the architect’s business collapsing.
+This situation continued for several months, as it transpired that the architect was experiencing some personal issues.
 While this was happening the relationship between the build team and the architect suffered, and the original builders decided they would walk away and sub-contract the work to a 3rd party.
-Meanwhile no-one was put in place to take control of the construction works – or check the standards of workmanship.
+Eventually the architect’s business collapsed and no-one else was put in place to take control of the construction works – or check the standards of workmanship.

 But how could these building problems have been prevented?